vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ## Revert your configurations

-To undo our configuraion we will need to tear the cluster down; upgrade mysql;
+To undo our configuration we will need to tear the cluster down; upgrade mysql;
 then rebuild the vitess cluster:
 ```
 Terminal 1: